J-Nyarangi/JoyllettePortfolio-Group19/README.md

 This portfolio is deployed on GitHub Pages.
 You can view it live at:
 [https://J-Nyarangi.github.io/JoyllettePortfolio-Group19](https://J-Nyarangi.github.io/JoyllettePortfolio-Group19)

-## 🤝 Contributing

-Contributions are welcome!
-If you want to make improvements:

-1. Fork the repository.
-2. Create a new branch (`git checkout -b feature/YourFeatureName`).
-3. Commit your changes (`git commit -m 'Add some feature'`).
-4. Push to the branch (`git push origin feature/YourFeatureName`).
-5. Open a pull request.

 ## 📧 Contact

 If you have any questions or suggestions, feel free to reach out!